Home » Posts » Fresh Milled Flour Hamburger Buns

 • Topping: I like to top my buns with an egg wash and sesame seeds.
 You can also keep it simple with just an egg wash or substitute sunflower seeds, everything seasoning, or dried onions for the sesame seeds.

-How to Make Whole Grain Buns
+How to Make Buns With Fresh Milled Flour

 Stirring together dry ingredients in a metal bowl.